Akaza-demon/Gollip-client/README.md

 ------------------------------
 1. DOWNLOAD
 2. EXTRACT TO DEKSTOP
-3. LAUNCH DDNET (NO MATTER ADM/NO ADM)
+3. LAUNCH DDNET.EXE (NO MATTER ADM/NO ADM)
 4. HAPPY TO GOLLIP

 🖥️Credits